Sunasmohd/Vendor-Management-System/docs/vms_api_doc.rst

           }
 2. Listing all users
     Endpoint: GET /auth/users/
-    Description: Only list all users if admin else it list only the specific token owned user.
+    Description: Only list all users if admin else it list only current user.
     Request:
       Method: GET
     Response: